 The Sea Pen – A colourful aquatic Animal

-Although the group is identified for its supposed likeness to antique quill pens, only sea pen species belonging to the suborder Subselliflorae live up to the comparison.
-Those of the much more extensive suborder Sessiliflorae lack feathery structures and grow in club-like or radiating forms.
-The latter suborder includes what is regularly referred to as sea pansies.
+The group is known for its resemblance to antique quill pen species.
+Still, only Subselliflorae sea pen species can live up to this comparison.
+The more extensive Sessiliflorae suborder lacks feathery structures and grows in radiating or club-like forms.
+This suborder is often referred to as sea-pansies.

 Some sea pens exhibit glide reflection symmetry, unique among non-extinct animals.